The system has not been configured to send email.

 Joe began has food service career by working as a restaurant bus boy when he was 12.
 He has worked in supply chain management for food service companies for more than 25 years.

-His professional memberships include service on the National Cattlemen’s Beef Association Long Range Planning Committee and the National Restaurant Association Executive Study Group Steering Committee.
+His professional memberships include service on the National Cattlemen’s Beef Association Long Range Planning Committee, the National Pork Board, and the National Restaurant Association Executive Study Group Steering Committee.

 Molly Miller joined QSCC in May 2011.
 As HR Director, Molly partners with the senior leadership team to meet the strategic objectives of QSCC.